Los Angeles Marathon: Students Run LA

 In 1987, six students at East Los Angeles’ Boyle Heights High School enrolled in a marathon training program offered by teacher Harry Shabazian.
 On March 4, 1990, two dozen teachers from around the city joined the three co-founders, with students from their respective schools, and together, they all ran in the Los Angeles Marathon V. In 1993, Students Run LA spun off from LAUSD and became an independent 501(c)(3) organization.
-SRLA continues to provide its after-school mentoring and training program to all students for free.
-Today, more than 3,200 middle and high school students, from 185 school and community programs, train alongside 550 volunteer leaders.
+SRLA continues to provide its after-school mentoring and training program to all students of grades 7-12 for free.
+For the 6 months leading to the marathon, SRLA grants free entry and transport to its participants in races of increasing length, a 5K, 10K, 15K, two half marathons, and a 30K.
+Students in the program receive free training shirts, running shoes, marathon uniforms, along with race expenses.
+Today, more than 3,200 middle and high school students, from 185 school and community programs, train alongside 550 volunteer leaders, and 99% of students complete the LA Marathon.

 Inspired by the success of SRLA, a pilot project was begun with the Montreal Marathon and Students on the run (Étudiants dans la course) was created with the first objective to complete the September 2010 Montreal Marathon.
 There were 19 students to begin with and 12 completed the 2010 event.
 The program continues with a new group and a new objective, complete the 2011 event.

 Legacy Runners

 Each year, the marathon honors Legacy Runners, runners who have finished every Los Angeles Marathon since its inception in 1986.
 Each Legacy Runner receives a special bib with a permanent bib number.

-As of 2020, there were 114 Legacy Runners.
+In the 2024 edition, 95 Legacy Runners completed their 1000th mile of the LA Marathon, which was situated at mile 4 of the race.